-Melanie is now a new graduate from Oregon State University with a special interest in surgery, ultrasonography, nutrition, and behavior.
+Melanie is now a graduate from Oregon State University with a special interest in surgery, ultrasonography, nutrition, and behavior.
 She is excited to continue the relationships she has formed with OVH clients and patients in years past, and looks forward to building many more.

 Jessie Merritt CVPM, SPHR